yangsue47/School_Is_Cool/README.md

 ![](Segment%202/ERD2.png)

 ## Dashboard
 Dashboard was developed using Tableau Public and displays the main influencing features form our dataset.
-There is user interactivity with filtrs that allow the user to single out different sets of information and filter based on the following:
+There is user interactivity with filters that allow the user to single out different sets of information and filter based on the following:
 * School setting
 * Lunch status
 * School type